ncatlab/nlab-content/pages/721.md

 =--

 If we drop the first and third conditions, we obtain the notion of a [[coverage]] on a category with pullbacks; conversely every coverage on a category with pullbacks generates a Grothendieck pretopology by an evident closure process.
 However, many coverages that arise in practice are actually already Grothendieck pretopologies.
+On the other hand, for some analogues in noncommutative algebraic geometry, rather the stability axiom fails.

 +-- {: .un_defn}